 In most cases, we used a program that became known to almost everyone last year – Zoom.
 One of the important advantages of Zoom for us was the ability not only to host events on it, but also to stream these directly from Zoom to large audiences, for example, on YouTube.
 In this format, the Midyear Meeting of the IFLA Section Libraries for Children and Young Adults was held this year and can still be watched.

 During this year, one of the most challenging, but also one of the most inspiring online events for us has become the live stream with the International Space Station.
 In addition to the ISS and ourselves, three other libraries from different parts of our country have taken part in it.
-More than 130 thousand people watched this meeting live.
+More than 130 thousand people watched this meeting live. this meeting live.

 This year, we realized that there are practically no online events that we could not arrange and technically provide.
 At the same time, we will always remember how glad we were when our library was finally able to open its doors to real visitors, because a feature of the library is precisely offering great opportunities for direct communication and the exchange of knowledge.
 Users come to hold events on our real sites, where one can look at one another and just say: “Hi, it’s been a long time since I’ve seen you”.